 Meanwhile, it wasn’t getting any cooler outside!

-That’s when she reached out to Clark Howard’s Consumer Action Center (CAC), which gives free advice and offers solutions to people in jams.
+That’s when she reached out to Clark Howard’s Consumer Action Center, which gives free advice and offers solutions.

 The easiest way to get some leverage in a landlord-tenant dispute is to prove that any lapse caused by the owner is a violation of the rental agreement.